 Overall Virginia Tax Picture

-The sales tax in the state ranges from 5.3% to 6%.
-While Virginia property taxes are below the national average, the high home values in many parts of the state mean the actual payment can still be quite high.
+The sales tax in the state ranges from 4.3% to 7%.
+While Virginia property taxes are below the national average at 0.75%, the high home values in many parts of the state mean the actual payment can still be quite high.
 This is especially true in northern Virginia, particularly in Fairfax County.

 Estate Planning Tips

 - If you still have questions after reading this, you might want to think about enlisting professional help.
 Whether you’re dealing with a loved one’s estate or just need help with financial planning in general, a financial advisor can help you get on the right track.
-It is important, though, to find the right advisor.
-That’s where we can help.
-SmartAdvisor is SmartAsset’s free financial advisor matching service.
-You’ll start by answering a few questions about yourself and the program will match you with up to three advisors in your area.
-They’ll be given your information and will contact you to set up a time to talk.
-All of the advisors you’ll be matched with have records free from disclosures and are registered financial advisors.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.